 Match-fixing has proven to be a big problem in sport and criminals are now turning to the dark web to advertise these services to unscrupulous gamblers.
-What is on offer on these sites and are they genuine, or simply scams?
+The question is, what is on offer on these sites and are they genuine, or are they simply scams?

 As part of a recent research paper looking at threats to the 2018 football World Cup, the MDR Cyber team discovered several match-fixing ‘hidden services’ on the dark web.
 These services advertise insider information and fixed matches to gamblers.
 But who’s willing to take the risk of buying?

 International law enforcement agencies have made great progress in recent years by disrupting and arresting dark web users.
 Despite this, many criminals are drawn to the dark web for its relative anonymity and perceived safety from the authorities.